Trickle Offers Free Employee Communication & Wellbeing Support in Response to Covid-19

 Many of us are already feeling heightened stressful emotions due to the current situation because of its uncertain nature, which can be compounded by the change in work.
 Fear of uncertainty and risk of a possible negative outcome can fuel these feelings, but these can be alleviated if an organisation equips its workers with the right digital tools to help them achieve their work goals, to feel connected, and to have a sense of continuity in their lives.

 According to research from the University of California Irvine, the most successful remote work setups are those in which staff are able to maintain similar work styles, are friendly with their coworkers, have the technology they need to collaborate, and have the digital skills to use that technology.

 Trickle understands this and knows that Employee Wellbeing and Engagement is key to successful remote working.
-Our platform gives your people a voice to raise suggestions, concerns and queries in these uncertain times, and we are therefore offering organisations completely free access to its platform until May the 10th.
+Our platform gives your people a voice to raise suggestions, concerns and queries in these uncertain times, and we are therefore offering organisations completely free access to its platform until the 3rd of July.

 Our Employee Engagement and Wellbeing platform keeps people connected, prioritises team suggestions and concerns, and enables private, one-to-one support for wellbeing or other personal issues.
 Trickle allows teams to safely communicate information with each other and upwards to management.
 Fostering these types of interactions via the platform helps encourage a sense of inclusion, which in turn helps tackle feelings of disconnectedness.

 Changing a work environment so quickly and significantly can create a number of challenges, but Trickle can help to manage this by enabling an organisation to better prioritise and resolve problems before they escalate and to demonstrate they are actively listening to their people.
 Now more than ever, leadership must be sensitively attuned to remote workers’ well being both mentally and physically.